hyperledger.fabricx.orderer¶

 # Selects the container deployment branch.

-orderer_use_container: "{{ (not orderer_use_bin) and (not orderer_use_k8s) }}"
+orderer_use_container: "{{ (not orderer_use_bin) and (not orderer_use_k8s) and (not orderer_use_openshift) }}"

 # Selects the binary deployment branch.